13 November 2018 -

 17 March 2019

-Rossetti is now perhaps the most popular Victorian poet.
-Her very personal vision, her existential urgency and musical clarity are all deeply valued today.
-She is read more than ever, and scholars from all over the world are seeking to interpret her work.
+Now regarded as one of the greatest Victorian poets, Christina Rossetti was born into an intellectually minded Anglo-Italian family in 1830.
+Her personal vision, existential urgency and musical clarity are all deeply valued today.
+Rossetti is read more than ever, and scholars from all over the world are seeking to interpret her work.

 Pre-book onlineGET TICKETS